Is Bhupesh Baghel shielding Brijmohan Agarwal over crop insurance scam?

 The JCG (J) leader further informed Choubey that in the absence of daily weather data, the insurance companies played a cruel joke with the farmers while paying the compensation for the crop loss in the years 2014-15, 2015-16, and 2016-17.

 "Though the insurance companies had taken the premium of Rs.
-450 per hectare from the farmers but on an average they paid only Rs.
-15 to 20 per hectare as compensation to the affected farmers. "
+450 per hectre from the farmers but on an average they paid only Rs.
+15 to 20 per hectre as compensation to the affected farmers. "

 The former Marwahi MLA alleged that no action was taken against the insurance companies because Brijmohan Agarwal was hand-in-glove with them.